getgrav/grav-learn/pages/20/01.basics/03.installation/doc.md

 ## Check for PHP version

 Grav is incredibly easy to set up and get running.
-Be sure you have at least PHP version 7.3.6+ by going to the terminal and typing `php -v`:
+Grav 2.0 requires **PHP 8.3.11 or higher**.
+Check what you have by going to the terminal and typing `php -v`:

 [codesh=bash]
 php -v
-PHP 7.3.18 (cli) (built: Jun  5 2020 11:06:30) ( NTS )
+PHP 8.3.11 (cli) (built: Aug 29 2024 00:00:00) (NTS)
-Copyright (c) 1997-2018 The PHP Group
+Copyright (c) The PHP Group
-Zend Engine v3.3.18, Copyright (c) 1998-2018 Zend Technologies
+Zend Engine v4.3.11, Copyright (c) Zend Technologies
-    with Zend OPcache v7.3.18, Copyright (c) 1999-2018, by Zend Technologies [/codesh]
+    with Zend OPcache v8.3.11, Copyright (c), by Zend Technologies [/codesh]

+Grav also needs a handful of PHP extensions, and `zip` in particular is used by both Composer and GPM.
+See the [requirements](/20/basics/requirements) page for the full list before you go any further.

 ## Option 1: Install from ZIP package

 The easiest way to install Grav is to download the ZIP package and extract it:

-1. Download the latest-and-greatest **[Grav](https://getgrav.org/download/core/grav/latest)** or **[Grav + Admin](https://getgrav.org/download/core/grav-admin/latest)** package.
+1. Download the latest-and-greatest **[Grav](https://getgrav.org/download/core/grav/latest)** or **[Grav + Admin](https://getgrav.org/download/core/grav-admin/latest)** package. **Grav + Admin** is core with the [API](/20/api) and [Admin Next](/20/admin-panel) plugins already bundled, so it gives you a working admin panel with nothing else to install.
 2. Extract the ZIP file in the [webroot](https://www.wordnik.com/words/webroot) of your web server, e.g. `~/webroot/grav`

 > [!NOTE]